 Finally, Eris’ power amplifiers have a “soft startup” so that you don’t get damaging pops in the speakers when you power them up.

-But what really sets them apart from comparably priced systems are user controls that allow you to tailor the speakers’ response to your needs.
+But what really sets them apart from comparably priced systems are pro features such as user controls that allow you to tailor the speakers’ response to your needs.
+As Anderton notes (EM), "PreSonus’s 'special sauce' is the set of controls."

-Don’t just take our word for it, though.
-Visit your PreSonus dealer and hear the Eris E5 and E8 for yourself!
+Don’t just take our word for it, though—or even the words of top reviewers.
+Visit your PreSonus dealer and hear the Eris E4.5, E5, and E8 for yourself!